Framework for fluctuating times and counting observables in stochastic excursions: Fluctuation theorem and thermodynamic uncertainty relation

-The resulting quantity is proportional to $P_{y_A\to x_A}(-\sigma)$, except for the normalization constant.
-We therefore conclude that
+where we have taken the transpose of the terms in bra-kets.
+The integral above is proportional to $P_{y_A\to x_A}(-q,-\sigma)$, except for the normalization constant, hence the fluctuation theorem

-The coefficient $C_{x_A\to y_A}/C_{y_A\to x_A}$ is the ratio between the probability of having an excursion $x_A \to y_A$ and having its reverse $y_A \to x_A$.
+}The coefficient $C_{x_A\to y_A}/C_{y_A\to x_A}$ is the ratio between the probability of having an excursion $x_A \to y_A$ and having its reverse $y_A \to x_A$.
 This appears in Eq.~\eqref{ft-trajectory-exc} because the left-hand side denotes a conditional probability on both ends.

-This result is a consequence of the fluctuation theorem at the stochastic level, since the operation of reversing an excursion is bijective and produces another excursion, and the entropy production is odd under this operation.
-The fluctuation theorem at the trajectory level, as proved in Ref.~\cite{seifertEntropyProductionStochastic2005a}, relates the probabilities of a trajectory $\gamma$ and its reverse $\overline{\gamma}$ to the entropy production rate $\sigma_\gamma$ and change of system entropy between the initial and final states $\Delta s_\gamma$:
+If region $A$ has a single state, than the ratio $C_{x_A \to y_A}/C_{y_A \to x_A}$ becomes the one and we recover the typical ``exchange'' type fluctuation theorem. {We numerically illustrate our result in Eq.~\eqref{ft-trajectory-exc} with simulated data from excursions in Fig.~\ref{fig:ft-tur}(a).
+We emphasize that this result holds for the realization $q$ of any counting observable as long as its weights are anti-symmetric (or equivalently the observable is anti-symmetric under time reversal).